vectorgrp/sil-kit-fmu-importer/README.md

 The following sections provide instructions which projects you may build and what they do.
 Manually built binaries of the projects usually build into the folder `_build/crossplatform-x64-{Configuration}`.

+> Note that the build instructions are given for x64 platforms but you can choose `win-86` runtime identifier if you use 32-bit FMUs.
+> The only limitation of the current 32-bit version of the FMU Importer is the maximum number of FMU variables it can handle, which is restricted to the ushort limit of 65,535.

 ---

 #### **FMU Importer**